-As reported by the New York Times, major American universities have embarked on teaching these technologies with the expansion and success of the cryptocurrency and blockchain.
+As reported by the New York Times, major American universities have embarked on teaching these technologies with the expansion and success of cryptocurrency and blockchain.
 However, given that extremely rapid innovation is taking place in this area, the professors themselves warn that they do not know the latest and try to build on the basic principles of these technologies.

-Universities such as Carnegie-Mellon University, Cornell University, Duke University, New York University (NYU), Princeton University, Berkeley University of California, Stanford University, or Massachusetts Institute of Technology are among universities that have launched courses in this field.
+Universities such as Carnegie-Mellon University, Cornell University, Duke University, New York University (NYU), Princeton University, Berkeley University of California, Stanford University, or Massachusetts Institute of Technology are among the universities that have launched courses in this field.

 These are renowned universities, which are constantly making world discoveries in various scientific disciplines.
 The demand for professional teaching in the area of cryptocurrency and blockchain was a necessity and one of the first courses built on the classical credit form was launched in 2014 by Professor David Yermack of NYU specializing in business and law.

-The huge interest of cryptocurrencies by students
+The huge interest in cryptocurrencies by students

-Although the different types of schools have a different focus, it mostly covers both the technological part of the blockchain, the bitcoin and the Cryptome in general, as well as the business and economic links that are related to it.
+Although the different types of schools have a different focus, it mostly covers both the technological part of the blockchain, the bitcoin, and the Cryptome in general, as well as the business and economic links that are related to it.

 The courses are so popular among students.
-For example, in the NYU, the professor had to change the original lecture room with a maximum capacity of 180 students to a larger one, which can accommodate up to 225 people.
+For example, in NYU, the professor had to change the original lecture room with a maximum capacity of 180 students to a larger one, which can accommodate up to 225 people.
 Princeton University is already the fifth most popular subject, and even at the University of California at Berkeley, students in the crowded hall are also on the sides to avoid attending a lesson titled “Blockchain, CryptoEconomy and the Future of Technology, Business and Law.”

 For example, the relationship between this new technology and bitcoin is about solving money itself and comparing past, current, and future systems for the financial segment.